StefaE/PVForecast/README.md

 3. if integration with [Solaranzeige](https://solaranzeige.de) is desired, read [this](#solaranzeige-integration)
 4. [Install and run script](#running-the-script)

+A couple of more options can be configured, but are left out of this brief description.
+They would become obvious when reading the full text below.

 -------------
-The reminder of this `ReadMe` file is meant to describe the full script configuration
+The reminder of this `ReadMe` file is meant to describe the full script configuration.

 ## Main Functionality and Configuration
 `.\config.ini` is a configuration file parsed with python's [configparser](https://docs.python.org/3/library/configparser.html).
 Most importantly:
 * items can be promoted to the `[DEFAULT]` section if same `key = value` pair is used in multiple sections
 * inline comments are configured to start with `#`
 * multi-line values are not allowed
-* outcommented `key = value` pairs show the respective default options, which could be changed as needed
+* out-commented `key = value` pairs show the respective default options, which could be changed as needed

 The `config.ini` file provided with the distribution contains a few site specific values, which cannot be pre-configured.
 The are shown as `<xx>`.
 This file should be read alongside the below text for best understanding.